Types of Websites: Guide to Website Categories

 18. Home & Garden

-Online resources offer home improvement ideas, gardening tips, and inspiration for interior design.
+- Online resources offering home improvement ideas, gardening tips, and interior design inspiration.

 19. Pets

-Platforms provide animal lovers with information on pet care, training, health, and adoption services.
+- Platforms providing information on pet care, training, health, and adoption services for animal lovers.

 20. Finance & Investing